 China: the Thread from which our Curriculum is Woven

-Keystone Academy is a Chinese school with a global program and a world flavor.
+Keystone Academy is a Chinese school with an international program and a global flavor.
 We are honored to be located in Beijing, our capital city, a place of vibrant political, cultural, and historical significance.
-Our mission as a school is to bring together the best of three rich, deep educational traditions: the Chinese, the American, and the global.
+Our mission as a school is to bring together the best of three rich, deep educational traditions: the Chinese, the American, and the international.
 What we do inside and outside the classroom is like a brilliant cloth of three colors: however, it is the Chinese that is the main thread in this weave.
-We want all our students, Chinese and non-Chinese, to be knowledgeable and proud of the powerful past and promising future of China.
+We want all our students, Chinese and international, to be knowledgeable and proud of the powerful past and promising future of China.
 To achieve this, our Chinese Thread brings out the pattern, in every grade of the school, of the language, history, culture, and identity of China.
-This focus on China and its contribution to the world allows our teachers and students to achieve a richer, more nuanced understanding of the world and their place in it.
-It imparts to students the critical thinking skills that will help them get ahead in the world of global exchange, politics, and culture.
-It inspires in students a love for learning, a respect for their own traditions and cultural differences, and a recognition of the relevance of high-level scholarship.
+Our focus on China and its contribution to the world allows our teachers and students to achieve a deep understanding of their own identity, of their world, and of the connections between the two.
+It imparts to students the critical thinking skills that will make them leaders in the world of global finance, politics, and culture.
+It inspires in them a love for learning, a respect for their own traditions and cultural differences, and a passion for high-level scholarship.

 Keystone Academy Primary School uses the International Primary Curriculum as a structure to deliver integrated studies from Foundation Year through Grade Five, in a bilingual immersion context.
 The IPC curriculum approaches learning thematically: this facilitates the integration of Chinese cultural history and the Chinese National Curriculum objectives and standards in all domains.
 For each unit, there is the opportunity to compare China with other cultures in authentic and engaging ways.
 There are also clear links between the integrated units and the Keystone Five Shared Values that guide our school.The Chinese Thread is developed in subject specific courses, as well.
 In Primary School arts courses, students study ceramics, painting, and calligraphy in the context of Chinese artistic skills and traditions, and classes in music and dance reference Chinese performance arts.A robust program in wushu, and Chinese conceptions of health and wellbeing, serve as the cornerstone for Physical Education and Wellness courses.